olvidalo/efes-ng-prototype/docs/tutorial/search.md

 2. A new `aggregate-search-data` pipeline node combines all search data into a `documents_en.json` file
 3. The search page uses a client-side search component that loads the language-specific file and builds a full-text index in the browser

-No server needed: the search runs entirely in the reader's browser.

 The scaffold already provides a working `extract-search` template in `metadata-config.xsl` with default fields (`title`, `material`, `fullText`), so the search data is already being extracted.
 We just need to enable the aggregation node and update the search page.

-## Adding the Aggregation Node
+## Step 1: Add the Aggregation Node

 > [!info] We're working with: Pipeline Configuration (pipeline.xml)